rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 +++
 author = "Thomas Evensen"
 date = "2021-04-16"
-title =  "Add configurations"
+title =  "Add tasks"
-description = "How to enter synchronize tasks into RsyncOSX." tags = ["add configurations"] categories = ["configurations"] lastmod = "2020-12-13"
+description = "How to enter synchronize tasks into RsyncOSX." tags = ["add tasks"] categories = ["tasks"] lastmod = "2020-12-13"
 +++
-A configuration require minimum a **local catalog** and a **remote catalog**.
-After entering information about a configuration select the `Add` button to add it to RsyncOSX.
-Continue adding new configurations until completed and configurations are saved to permanent storage after each entry.
+A task require minimum a **local catalog** and a **remote catalog**.
+After entering information about a task select the `Add` button to add it to RsyncOSX.
+Continue adding new tasks until completed and tasks are saved to permanent storage after each entry.
 Select local catalog either by GUI, drag and drop or by enter text directly.

 For remote catalogs only drag and drop for local attached volumes.
 For remote server catalogs enter by text only.